TypQxQ/kTAMV/extension/readme.md

 # kTAMV - Klipper Tool Alignment (using) Machine Vision

-This is a non working development as of 14/11/2023.
+This allows X and Y allignment betwween multiple tools on a 3D printer using a camera that points up towards the nozzle.

-CVToolheadCalibration is an extension for IDEX printers running klipper that adds functionality to calibrate toolhead offset using a USB microscope/webcam.
-With this extension you can easily calibrate the toolhead offsets.
+It has one part that runs as a part of Klipper, adding the necesary commands and integration, and one part that does all the io and cpu intensive calculations as a webserver, localy or on any computer for true multithreading.

-Adds the following commands to klipper:
+It adds the following commands to klipper:

 - `KTAMV_CALIB_CAMERA`, moves the toolhead around the current position for camera-movement data
 - `KTAMV_FIND_NOZZLE_CENTER`, detects the nozzle in the current nozzle cam image and attempts to move it to the center of the image.